hm-lang/core/proposals/README.md

 `(X_someFunction)[3]`, which is almost certainly not what is desired, unless `X` is a map with *function* keys.

-## new-namespace or class-scope operator `->`
+## new-namespace operator `->`

-The operator `->` can be used in three ways: (1) as a unary operator for an output-only argument name in a function declaration or function call, (2) for creating default-named variables in a new/existing namespace, and (3) as an indicator for class scoping for static/class functions.
+The operator `->` can be used in a couple ways: (1) as a unary operator for an output-only argument name in a function declaration or function call, and (2) for creating default-named variables in a new/existing namespace.
-TODO: remove (3) for class scoping static/class functions.

 We'll discuss more in the function-call section, but here are some examples of (1):
 TODO: do we want to keep this?